-This section of the RI Work Plan discusses the proposed field investigation activities for Phase 1 and conceptual approach for Phases 2 and 3 of the Remedial Investigation.
+This section of the RIWP discusses the proposed field investigation activities for Phase 1 and conceptual approach for Phases 2 and 3 of the Remedial Investigation.
 Field investigation activities include utility clearance procedures, surface soil sampling, test pit, soil boring, and groundwater monitoring well installation activities as well as soil vapor intrusion assessment, NAPL assessment, and community and work zone air monitoring procedures.
-Table 2 presents the general rationale and proposed sampling and analysis for the surface samples, test pits, borings, and groundwater monitoring wells.
-The proposed sample locations and Areas of Interest are shown in Plate 3.
+Table 2 presents the general rationale and proposed sampling and analyses for the surface samples, test pits, borings, and groundwater monitoring wells.
+The proposed RI locations and Areas of Interest are shown in Plate 3.

 The proposed analyses, analytical methods, and QA/QC samples are discussed under each of the following subsections for surface soil, test pit, soil boring, and monitoring well sampling procedures.
 Appendix E includes GEI's Field Sampling Plan that will be implemented during the collection of samples for analysis.
-Subsection 3.6 and the QAPP outlines the laboratory data deliverables and data validation procedures.
+Section 3.5 and the QAPP outline the laboratory data deliverables and data validation procedures.
 A NYSDOH Environmental Laboratory Approval Program (ELAP) approved laboratory will perform the analyses.